Disputes at Galileo

 Galileo can provide dispute intake for you in one of these ways:

-- Coming in 2025: A Dispute API that you can integrate into your web page, mobile app or customer-service tool.
+- A Dispute API that you can integrate into your web page, mobile app, or customer-service tool.
 This API handles both card disputes and ACH disputes.

 - If you are using Galileo's CST, your customer service representatives can use the CST's dispute-intake tool.